-Careful restoration of an historic building in Amsterdam with integration of new glass rooflight and stair
+Careful restoration of a historic building in Amsterdam, with integration of new glass rooflight and stair.

-Built a hundred years earlier in 1912 the neoclassical lines of the Hirsch building, on the Leidseplein in Amsterdam, have become a famous landmark in the city.
+Built in 1912 on the Leidseplein in Amsterdam, the neoclassical lines of the Hirsch building have made it a famous landmark in the city.

 It combined sensitive reinstatement of many of the original features with a modern glass spiral staircase at the entrance and a glazed court yard roof within.
 This balance of modern and period details was particularly evident at the skylight perimeter where the support frame was carefully integrated within the plaster cornice.